 When you don’t communicate your cross-training plan properly to employees, there are chances of them perceiving that you’re increasing their workload without any remuneration.
 This is something you should be careful about when planning such training programs.

-How to Overcome It: Dispel all misconceptions about the training and tell all the positive sides to it in the early stage.
+How to Overcome It: Dispel all misconceptions about the training and communicate all the positive sides to it in the early stage.

 2. Loss of Focus